eth-brownie/brownie/docs/compile.rst

     Brownie supports Solidity versions ``>=0.4.22`` and Vyper version ``0.1.0-b17``.

 If a compiler version is set in the configuration file, all contracts in the project are compiled using that version.
-It is installed automatically if not already present.
+The compiler is installed automatically if not already present.
 The version should be given as a string in the format ``0.x.x``.

-If the version is set to ``null``, Brownie looks at the `version pragma <https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#version-pragma>`_ of each contract and uses the latest matching compiler version that has been installed.
+When the compiler version is not explicitly declared, Brownie looks at the `version pragma <https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#version-pragma>`_ of each contract and uses the latest matching compiler version that has been installed.
 If no matching version is found, the most recent release is installed.

 Setting the version via pragma allows you to use multiple versions in a single project.
 When doing so, you may encounter compiler errors when a contract imports another contract that is meant to compile on a higher version.
 A good practice in this situation is to import `interfaces <https://solidity.readthedocs.io/en/latest/contracts.html#interfaces>`_ rather than actual contracts, and set all interface pragmas as ``>=0.4.22``.